Program has saved Ohio taxpayers more than $64 million by moving longest-waiting children out of foster care into loving, permanent homes

 “We are grateful for the committed partnership of ODJFS, the support of local and state officials and the diligent work of Wendy’s Wonderful Kids recruiters across Ohio in reaching this important milestone,” said Rita Soronen, President & CEO of the Dave Thomas Foundation for Adoption.
 “The state of Ohio helped lead the way in expanding this evidence-based, child-focused approach to serving children in foster care who are often overlooked.
 Together, we will work to find safe, loving and permanent families for the more than 3,000 children still waiting to be adopted from foster care in Ohio.”

-Ohio Governor Mike DeWine, who has made serving children in foster care one of his Administration’s top priorities, praised the Foundation’s work in addressing the urgent need for adoptive families.
+Ohio Governor Mike DeWine, who has made serving children in foster care one of his Administration’s top priorities, praised the Foundation’s work in addressing the urgent need for permanent families.
 “We celebrate that more than 1,000 children are now in loving, adoptive homes, but we are saddened by the circumstances that required they be placed in foster care,” said Governor DeWine.
 “The state of Ohio is proud to partner with the Foundation and commends their commitment to finding a family for every waiting child.”

 About the Dave Thomas Foundation for Adoption